-One of the pioneering studies in graph collaborative filtering simplifies GCN due to the nature of collaborative filtering graphs, where nodes do not have rich initial features like those in citation networks such as Cora or CiteSeer.
+The light graph convolution used in our method is directly derived from LightGCN \cite{lightgcn}.
+It is one of the pioneering studies in graph collaborative filtering simplifies GCN due to the nature of collaborative filtering graphs, where nodes do not have rich initial features like those in citation networks such as Cora or CiteSeer.
 The simplification process involves removing two components: non-linearity and feature transformation.
 Therefore, the standard GCN changes to the following form~\cite{lightgcn}:

 where \(D\) is the diagonal degree matrix that has the same dimension as the adjacency matrix \(A\) of the graph, \(D_{ii} = \sum_{j} A_{ij}\), and $H^{\left(k\right)}$ is the embedding matrix at layer $k$. \(H^{\left(0\right)} = [h_{1}^{\left(0\right)}, h_{2}^{\left(0\right)}, \ldots, h_{|U|+|I|}^{\left(0\right)} ]^T\) is the initial embedding matrix of the nodes in the collaborative filtering graph, and $h^{k} \in \mathbb{R}^{d\times1}.$